 More than 70 years after the Holocaust, eyewitness testimonies are assuming increasingly central roles in Holocaust education and remembrance.
-The VHEC Collection holds more than 200 video-recorded testimonies of local Holocaust survivors, including concentration camp survivors, child survivors, partisans and those who survived in hiding.
+The VHEC's testimony collection holds more than 200 video-recorded testimonies of local Holocaust survivors, including concentration camp survivors, child survivors, partisans and those who survived in hiding.
 The collection also includes eyewitness testimonies from aid-givers, members of the resistance, liberators and military personnel who witnessed the aftermath of the Holocaust.
 The testimonies date back to the late 1970s and continue today.
 They are recommended for secondary high school students.
 Synopses of most testimonies are included as part of the testimony's catalogue record and in many cases time-coded summaries in a searchable PDF format are also available.

 HOLOCAUST SURVIVOR TESTIMONY

-The term testimony is often used to describe the personal account of a Holocaust survivor.
+is often used to describe the personal account of a Holocaust survivor.
 Testimony is given as an act of witness and a form of evidence.
 The VHEC recommends not using the term "story" because it implies a fictionalized or constructed account.
 The Holocaust is an event that has compelled many of those who experienced it to assume the role of witness to the criminal events for which there were few trials or convictions.

 Survivors' Holocaust testimonies are part of their larger oral history, including life before and after the Holocaust.
 These oral histories attest to a destroyed way of life and a loss of communities and cultures.
 In recounting their experiences, survivors remember their past, their community, their family and their identity.
 Through the recounting of their experiences, survivors frame and make sense of an experience that is hard, even for them, to grasp or believe.
 Survivors write and record their experiences to preserve them and gather them into a form that confers meaning.
 The key here is the word experience, which belongs to the consciousness of a person; it arises in the encounter between the world of experience and one's thoughts and sense of self.
 It is the survivor's experience that that is a privilege to hear.